kanaka/mal/process/guide.md

   call the `rep` function with this string:
   "(def! not (fn* (a) (if a false true)))".

-* Implement the strings functions in `core.qx`.
+* Implement the string functions in `core.qx`.
 To implement these functions, you will need to implement the string support in the reader and printer (deferrable section of step 1).
 Each of the string functions takes multiple mal values, prints them (`pr_str`) and